opencanarias/taple-docsite/docs/reference/governance-structure.md

                 "default": {}
               },
               "dependencies": {
-                "$comment": "\"dependencies\" has been split and replaced by \"dependentSchemas\" and \"dependentRequired\" in order to serve their differing semantics.", "type": "object",
+                "$comment": "\"dependencies\" has been split and replaced by \"dependentschemas\" and \"dependentRequired\" in order to serve their differing semantics.", "type": "object",
                 "additionalProperties": {
                   "anyOf": [